dotnet/fsharp/docs/reusing-typechecking-results.md

 - **Performance**.
 Things like recomputing type information for large projects are time-consuming.
 By caching the results, subsequent compilation can skip some steps, leading to faster builds.

 - **Better IDE cold start**.
 IDEs can provide faster IntelliSense, code navigation, and other features if they can quickly access cached compilation information.
+The bigger and the less coupled the project is, the greater will be the gains.

 ### Example real-world scenarios